karl/shopping-basket-test/README.md

 ## Wireframes

-Attached are some wireframes from our design team demonstrating the functionality of the page.
+We have included a set of wireframes from our design team demonstrating the functionality of the page.
+You can find these in the `/wireframes` directory.

 Since this is a prototype, there are no designs, and you will not be judged on the style of the page, as long as it is clear and useable.